dataminr-ai/HRDsAttack/README.md

 python -m spacy download en_core_web_sm
 ```

+# Data
+All samples in the training and dev set are news articles with annotated attributes regarding attacking events to Human-Right Defenders (or similar populations).
+Each field in the JSON files and its corresponding descriptions are listed in the table below

 # Training
 All of the experiments were conducted on a single AWS g5.xlarge	machine, which is based on a NVIDIA A10G GPU.
 To train the model on different machines, the batch size should be modified to fit the GPU memory size.
 ```